jjvanzon/Circular-Language-Spec/broader-view/extensibility/aspects-as-external-modules.md

 -----

-You have to note that when something is a coding aspect, and not a coding principle, it doesn’t mean it’s less important for the programming language.
+You might note that when something is a coding aspect, and not a coding principle, it doesn’t mean it’s less important for the programming language.
 It just means that it can be expressed using more basic coding principles using reflective data.
 That might mean that Attributes could become an aspect, and perhaps even that relations could too.
 Funny.
 Perhaps I can strip the core even further down.
 Funny.
 Perhaps object oriented can be defined as an aspect too.
 Deep.
 Cool stuff.